zulip/zulip/help/pin-a-channel.md

 {end_tabs}

-## Alternate method to pin or unpin a stream
+## Alternate method to pin or unpin a channel

 {start_tabs}